zaoyang/30-days-of-web-development/day-28/day-28.cq.md

 Git is open-source, meaning that it is free to use and may be redistributed or modified[^open-source].
 Released in 2005, Git become popular very quickly and had wide-sweeping impacts on the programming community.
 There were Version Control Systems before Git came along, but Git's unique approach to tracking changes was an industry game-changer.

-There has been and still is no real competitor to Git[^competitor].
+There has been and still is no real competitor to Git.
 As a future Web Developer, you will need to know how to use it.

 In this article, I will briefly look at the history of version control systems, highlighting what makes Git special.
 This will be followed by a "speed-dating" type introduction to a simple Git workflow.

-I>I go into much more detail on Git and GitHub with both diagrams, images, and exercises in the book "How to Become a Web Developer: A Field Guide."
-Just like speed-dating, you'll get a sense for Git, but it's not comprehensive.
+I>I go into much more detail on Git and GitHub in the book 📗"How to Become a Web Developer: A Field Guide."

 ## Version Control